Synthetixio/SIPs/content/sccp/sccp-157.md

 This SCCP proposes to update the following parameters on the sETH wrappr on L2:

-- Increase the minting fee to 150 bp
+- Lower the minting fee to 150 bp
 - Increase the max capacity by 1,000 ETH to 3,200 ETH

 ## Abstract